Baltimore Orioles vs. New York Yankees Results, Stats, and Recap - September 11, 2020 Gametracker

-NEW YORK (AP) This is what Gerrit Cole and the New York Yankees had in mind when they finalized the right-hander's free agent deal last December.

-Cole pitched a seven-inning two-hitter, DJ LeMahieu led off the first inning with the first of three Yankees homers and New York beat the Baltimore Orioles 6-0 Friday in a doubleheader opener.
+DJ LeMahieu, Brett Gardner and Kyle Higashioka each homered in Game 1, and Masahiro Tanaka teamed up with two relievers on a four-hitter for New York in the finale of the doubleheader brought on by Thursday's rainout.

+''I thought we played two really complete games, and I think we're going got keep it going,'' LeMahieu said.

-New York moved 2 1/2 games ahead of the Orioles for the AL's final postseason spot as the teams began a four-game series.
-The Yankees had lost 15 of 21 entering Friday amid a rash of injuries, dropping to third place in the AL East behind Tampa Bay and Toronto.
+The Yankees moved 3 1/2 games ahead of the Orioles for the AL's final postseason spot as the teams began a four-game series.
+New York had lost 15 of 21 coming in amid a rash of injuries, dropping to third place in the AL East behind Tampa Bay and Toronto.
+The Blue Jays fell 18-1 to the Mets, bringing the Yankees within a half-game of second place.

+DJ Stewart put Baltimore ahead 1-0 with a solo homer in the first inning of the nightcap, but the Orioles fell apart after that.
+It started with the defense, which faltered when New York's baserunners turned up the pressure in the bottom half of the inning.

+LeMahieu aggressively tagged up to take third on a flyout to left fielder Ryan Mountcastle, then scored on Clint Frazier's groundout to shortstop Jose Iglesias.
+LeMahieu might have been retired on either play with better throws.
+Voit then scored easily from second on Gleyber Torres' single when center fielder Cedric Mullins threw well wide of home.

+Cole struck out nine and walked one, taking advantage of an early lead after the trio of homers, all against starter Alex Cobb.

-Cole (5-3) opened with 4 2/3 hitless innings before Hanser Alberto singled, although his effort wouldn't have resulted in a no-hitter regardless.
-Baseball Commissioner Fay Vincent chaired a committee in 1991 that voted unanimously to define no-hitters as games of nine innings or more that ended with no hits.
-Doubleheaders this year were shortened to a pair of seven-inning games to shorten time in ballparks during this pandemic-shortened season.
+Cole (5-3) opened with 4 2/3 hitless innings before Hanser Alberto singled, although his effort wouldn't have counted as a no-hitter regardless because it was a seven-inning game.

 Cole had lost three straight starts for the first time since 2018, including an outing last Saturday at Baltimore.
 He's never lost four straight.

-LeMahieu, Brett Gardner and Kyle Higashioka homered off starter Alex Cobb in his return from the injured list.
-The right-hander had been sidelined since Aug.
+Cobb (1-4) had been sidelined since Aug.
 29 for undisclosed reasons.
-Cobb said postgame he had a cold and stayed away from the team as a coronavirus precaution, although he didn't have COVID-19.
+The right-hander said postgame he had a cold and stayed away from the team as a coronavirus precaution, although he didn't have COVID-19.

-LeMahieu greeted Cobb (1-4) with his fourth leadoff homer this season, tying the Cubs' Ian Happ for the major league lead.
-Luke Voit singled and Gardner followed with a two-run shot, ending a run of 11 consecutive solo home runs for the slumping Yankees.
+LeMahieu greeted Cobb with his fourth leadoff homer this season, tying the Cubs' Ian Happ for the major league lead.

-Higashioka added his two-run homer in the second.
-It was the first homer this season for New York's backup catcher, who has been getting more playing time amid Gary Sanchez's struggles.
-Sanchez was the designated hitter and went 0 for 2 with a walk; his .119 batting average is the lowest in the majors among players with 100 or more plate appearances.

-New York hit eight balls at least 90 mph against Cobb over the first two innings, according to MLB's Statcast.

 NEVER FORGET